By Mark Pedersen

 How do we undo this historic injustice?

 Completely removing Cannabis from a state’s CSL changes everything.
 Literally.
 And it would be the right thing to do.
-Once beyond the ignorance and propaganda that has revolved around Cannabis for almost a century, a new sense of both freedom and responsibility will emerge.
+Once beyond the ignorance and propaganda that has revolved around Cannabis for almost a century, a new since of both freedom and responsibility will emerge.
 Cannabis will no longer be considered a “harmful, dangerous drug”, but now a food.
 A very special food.
 A food with purpose beyond virtually any other food that has been known.

 Hippocrates said so very long ago, “Let your food be your medicine and your medicine be your food.”